-If you like the idea of tracking down criminals as an accounting sleuth, an accounting master’s (typically a Master of Science in Accounting) can equip you with the advanced skills you need to help stop criminals from cheating clients, employees, the public, and the government out of money.
+If you like the idea of tracking down criminals as an accounting sleuth, an accounting master’s (typically an MS in Accounting) can equip you with the advanced skills you need to help stop criminals from cheating clients, employees, the public, and the government out of money.

 What skills and abilities do you need to become a forensic accountant?